kannans89/graphql-learning/7.TypeSystem/TypeSystem.md

 ```

 ### List Type

-Lists can be used to represent an array of values of a specifc type.
+Lists can be used to represent an array of values of a specific type.
 Lists are defined with a type modifier `[]` that wraps object types, scalars, and enums.

 The following syntax can be used to define a  list type -

 ```javascript